ptdeboer/vterm/README.md

 Origin
 ---
 Started in 2005, this VTerm emulator has been part of VL-e's VBrowser and Platinum's VBrowser 2.0.
-This is now a stand-alone Component.
+This is now a stand-alone component.

 Build